Drive sales on autopilot with ecommerce-focused features

 Now, to summarize the benefits: if email marketing is your best bet for growth, then sending automated emails accelerates this process.

-How to start automating emails
+How to automate emails effectively

 Here’s how to automate email sending with a welcome email automation flow: